dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

 2. **DeploymentId** - the deployment id of this Orleans cluster (usually similar to Azure Deployment Id).
 3. **CacheSize** - the size of the persistent provider cache that is used to store stream message for further delivery.
 Default is 4096.

-It would be totaly possible and a lot of times easy to provide additional configuration options.
+It would be totally possible and a lot of times easy to provide additional configuration options.
 For example, in some scenarios developers might want more control over  queue names used by the Queue Adapter.
 This is currently abstracted away with [`IStreamQueueMapper`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IStreamQueueMapper.cs), but there is currently no way to configure which `IStreamQueueMapper` to use without writing a new code.
 We would be happy to provide such an option, if needed.
 So please consider adding more configuration options to existing stream providers before writing a completely new  provider.

 ## Writing a Custom Queue Adapter